brunaquignoli/brunaquignoli/README.md

 <h2> Olá! 🎀 Bruna Quignoli </h2>

  <h5 align = "center" > 🖥️ Hi!
-I'm Bruna, a Brazilian Software Engineering student who is learning how to program and create technical documentation.
-I don't have any professional experience yet, but I'm working on some academic and personal projects that allow me to apply and improve my skills and knowledge in the field! </h5>
+I'm Bruna, a Brazilian Software Engineering student learning to program and create technical documentation.
+I'm an intern on the Engineering team at Hughes and I'm always looking to improve my skills and knowledge in the field! </h5>

 <h1> </h1>
 <section align = "center">